 3. Predictive Maintenance

-Oftentimes, the process systems that EPC Contractors are creating and monitoring are for sensitive applications like chemical processing, centrifuge systems, and wastewater treatment systems.
+Oftentimes, the process systems that an EPC Contractor is creating and monitoring are for sensitive applications like chemical processing, centrifuge systems, and wastewater treatment systems.
 By leveraging machine learning technology, contractors can use the data collected from connected sensors to monitor for future system failures and schedule maintenance in advance when the stakes are high.
 By predicting failure, contracts can lower costs dramatically and provide a higher level of service than their competitors are able to provide.

 4. System optimization